The Rezort: Plot

 After humanity wins a war against hordes of zombies, which led to two billion deaths, the only remaining zombies are kept on an island, where they are hunted for sport by tourists at a luxury facility called the Rezort.
 Guests include the young couple Lewis and Melanie, who want to conquer Melanie's psychological issues caused by the zombie war; Archer, a quiet veteran; Jack and Alfie, teenage video gamers; and Sadie, whose ex-fiancé dumped her prior to their wedding.
 After the group meets the owner of the resort, Valerie Wilton, Archer sees Sadie sneak into a control room.
 There, she hacks into a mainframe, causing the system to become erratic.
 The engineers, scared they could lose their jobs due to their careless system security, keep quiet about the problems as they attempt to fix the system.

 After meeting their guide, Nevins, the guests leave the resort to hunt zombies.
 The first group of zombies are restrained in place and easily killed.
 The second group roam freely, and the guests snipe at them from a safe distance.
 Despite Lewis' urging, Melanie can not bring herself to shoot one.
 Archer surprises the others by scoring many rapid head shots, later explaining that he has come to the resort because killing zombies is the only thing he was ever good at.
 Nevins leads them to a safe spot, and they camp for the night.
 When they can not sleep, Melanie and Sadie discuss the ethics of killing zombies for sport, and Sadie says she believes it leads to a decreased inhibition to harm the living.

 After several system failures, the resort's security system goes offline.
 Zombies are released from their fenced-in pens, infecting the guests and staff in the resort.
 Wilton escapes to her office, sealing the door behind her and dooming the remaining engineers.
 The guests outside the resort in the safari do not realize what has happened until the now-freed zombies attack them.
 Alfie is killed in the melee.
-Nevins tells them the entire island will be firebombed in several hours as a failsafe, and their only hope is to escape to the docks.
+Nevins tells them the entire island will be firebombed in several hours as a fail-safe, and their only hope is to escape to the docks.
 Nevins' Land Rover Defender fails to start, and Archer leads them on foot toward the docks.
 As they pass through a security checkpoint, Nevins is bitten and becomes infected.
 Lewis angers Melanie when he kills Nevins with a head shot.